yyoossk/homebrew_launcher/README.md

-# The Homebrew Launcher U
+# WiiU Homebrew Launcher

 This is a WiiU homebrew how permit listing homebrew application and run them (like the Homebrew Channel of the Wii, by Team Twiizer).

 #### Usage

-To use the Homebrew Launcher U (or HBLU, for short) you must copy homebrew_launcher.elf into SD:/wiiu/apps/homebrew_launcher/homebrew_launcher.elf, and run the installer throught your WiiU browser.
+To use the Homebrew Launcher (or HBL, for short) you must copy homebrew_launcher.elf into SD:/wiiu/apps/homebrew_launcher/homebrew_launcher.elf, and run the installer throught your WiiU browser.

-Every apps who will be listed are in a directory named wiiu/apps/homebrew_name/homebrew_name.elf.
+The apps that will be listed are should be in the following path /wiiu/apps/homebrew_name/some_elf_name.elf on the root of the SD card.
+A meta.xml and an icon.png (256x96) are optional.
 Here is an example:

-- sdmc:/
+- sd:/
   - wiiu/
     - apps/
      - homebrew_launcher/